- "This is oor shot at glory, lads!"

 - Team Spirit: Things only get going when Jackie starts to socialise with the rest of the squad instead of being the aloof outsider.

-- Tyrant Takes the Helm: Largely averted; Peter does force some signings onto Gordon (a big no-no in British football) and has a hair-brained scheme to move the club to Ireland, but is also open to reason and does seem to have developed an affection for the club and its staff.
+- Tyrant Takes the Helm: Largely averted; Peter does force some signings onto Gordon (a big no-no in British football at the time) and has a hair-brained scheme to move the club to Ireland, but is also open to reason and does seem to have developed an affection for the club and its staff.
 Overall, he's probably somewhere between a Pointy-Haired Boss and a Reasonable Authority Figure.

 - Underdogs Never Lose: Averted.
 Kilnockie lose the cup final, with Jackie missing the decisive penalty.
 Peter does relent and keep the club in their home town, though, and in the background of the plot they win promotion to the First Division, so the club have still probably had the most succesful season in their history.
 Also doubles as Second Place Is for Winners.